arb multiphysics finite volume solver

 - The unstructured mesh over which the equations are solved can be componsed of all sorts of convex polygons/polyhedrons.
 One, two and three dimensional domains can be used (simultaneously).

-arb is open-source software that is released under the GNU General Public Licence (GPL).
-The copyright of arb is held by Dalton Harvie.
+arb is open-source software that is released under the GNU General Public Licence (GPL). arb was created by Dalton Harvie, but is now a collaborative project.

 A diffusion problem: